davidhjp/pysosj/README.md

 This python library can be used to exchange String data between SOSJ and a Python program.

-To run the test program (`test/a.sysj`) build everything using `make`.
-It is a simple clock-domain that receives and sends data continuously to the python program `main.py`:
+To run the test program (`test/a.sysj`) build everything using `make` followed by `make run`. `test/a.sysj` is a simple clock-domain that receives and sends data continuously to the python program `main.py`:

 ```java
 // test/a.sysj file